Short fiber thermoplastics: Applications and processing

 Short fiber reinforced thermoplastics have a broad range of applications due to fiber reinforcement properties.
-Short fiber thermoplastics are able to withstand up to 30,000 psi of applied tensile load and have an elastic modulus on the order of 2 x 106 psi.
+Short fiber thermoplastics are able to withstand up to 30,000 psi of applied tensile load and have an elastic modulus on the order of 2 million psi.
 They are ideal for applications for which toughness is of critical importance, high volume production is involved, and long shelf life and scrap recycling are important issues.
 With all of these performance capabilities, one of the greatest advantages to using short fiber reinforced thermoplastics is their ease of processing and reprocessability.

 Ease of processing has been the key factor to the widespread use of short fiber reinforced thermoplastics.
 Effective processing techniques and the ability to recycle scrap offer significant cost reductions that compare to those of thermoset compounds and metals.
 Because of this, short fiber reinforced thermoplastics are desired in the electrical and electronic, automotive, oilfield, chemical process, and defense industries.
 Although short fiber thermoplastics have progressed considerably over the years and have a secured spot in a colossally-sized market, further refinement of compounding and process technology along with improvements in part design could allow the performance window of these materials to widen significantly, allowing them to be used for more applications in the future.